List of Empire ships (Th–Ty): Empire Torridge

 Empire Torridge was a 4,050 GRT cargo ship which was built by Burntisland Shipbuilding Co Ltd, Burntisland.
 Completed in 1923 as Asiatic.
 Sold in 1942 to Hunter Shipping Co, London.
 She ran aground on 21 January 1942 at North Bay, Tara Co.
 Down and abandoned.
 Refloated on 2 April 1942 and temporary repairs carried out.
 Towed to Belfast on 9 April but declared a constructive total loss.
 To MoWT in 1943, repaired and renamed Empire Torridge.
 Sold in 1946 to Fred Hunter (Management) Ltd and renamed Huntress.
 Sold in 1950 to August Paulin, Finland and rename Modesta.
 Scrapped in July 1962 at Split, Yugoslavia.

 Empire Toucan

 Empire Toucan was a 4,421 GRT cargo ship which was built by Federal Shipbuilding & Drydock Co, Kearny, New Jersey.
-Completed in 1920 as Freeport Sulphur No 5 for Freeport Sulphur Transportation Co Inc, New York.
+Completed in 1920 as Freeport Sulphur No 5 for the Freeport Sulphur Transportation Co and sold to William Reardon-Smith Ltd, Cardiff in February 1940.
 To MoWT in 1940 and renamed Empire Toucan.
 Torpedoed on 29 June 1940 and sunk by U-47 south west of Ireland (49°20′N 13°52′W).